Erick156/osticket-prereqs/README.md

 </p>
 <p>

+1.Log into your Azure account.
+2.Create a Resource Group.
-After logging into my Azure account, I created a Resource Group and a Windows 10 Virtual Machine with 4 Virtual CPUs in that resource group.
-After creating the virtual machine, I used a remote desktop to connect to the virtual machine.
+3.Within the Resource Group, create a Windows 10 Virtual Machine with 4 virtual CPUs.
+4.Once the virtual machine is created, use Remote Desktop to connect to it.
 </p>
 <br />